-Knee replacement surgery, known as knee arthroplasty, is crucial for chronic knee pain and mobility issues.
-While the surgery is a significant step toward improved quality of life, recovery is equally important.
-Unfortunately, many patients make mistakes during their recovery that can slow down their advancement or even lead to complications.
-In this article, we’ll explore the top 5 mistakes after knee replacement surgery and offer tips on how to avoid them for a smoother, more successful recovery.
+Knee replacement surgery, or knee arthroplasty, significantly enhances mobility & quality of life for those suffering from chronic knee pain or joint degeneration.
+However, while the surgery is a crucial step toward better health, the recovery process is equally vital in ensuring long-term success.
+Unfortunately, many patients make common mistakes during their recovery that can slow progress or lead to complications.
+This article explores the top 5 mistakes after knee replacement surgery and offers essential tips for avoiding them for a smoother, more successful recovery.

 The Risks of Overexertion